This site is currently under construction, please pardon the dust :)

 MUST BE AT LEAST 17 YEARS OLD.

 Therapy intensives are a great option for people who don't have the ability to commit to meeting weekly for psychotherapy sessions.
 These longer sessions are offered monthly or less frequently and may each last 2-3 hours or longer.
-Currently, therapy intensive are available to:
+Currently, therapy intensive are available for:

 Please inquire for more details.